 William Fulton is one of America’s most established thought leaders in the field of urban planning.
 He currently serves as a Senior Advisor to PFM Management and Budget Consulting and a Fellow at the Terner Center for Housing Innovation at UC Berkeley.

-Congress for New Urbanism (CNU) Executive Director Rick Cole will be the keynote speaker for the 2023 Seaside Prize.
+Rick Cole is the Chief Deputy Controller, City of Los Angeles and formerly the Executive Director of the Congress for New Urbanism.
+He will be the keynote speaker for the 2023 Seaside Prize.